Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "One of the most difficult things is not to change society - but to change yourself."
+> "You can do two things at once, but you can't focus effectively on two things at once."
-> — **Nelson Mandela**
+> — **Gary Keller**

 ---